gearglow/ReptiliaWithATwist/The List.md

 That night, Elysia shadow-walked to Hagrid's doorstep with her cloak on, knocking three quick knocks.
 The door opened swiftly.

 "That you, Ellie?"
 Hagrid said, stepping out.
-He wore a flower in his button-hole, and had broken teeth from some poor comb stuck in his hair (which Elysia quietly Vanished for him).
+He wore a flower in his button-hole, and had broken teeth from some poor comb stuck in his hair (which Elysia surreptitiously Vanished for him).

 "It's me," she said, flipping back the cloak's hood.